- The New Zealand Defence Force Medal Mounting Standard

 The New Zealand Police and the New Zealand Fire Service are Government agencies within a country for which Her Majesty The Queen is the Head of State.
 Therefore, all awards approved for wear in the official Order of Wear may be worn on Police uniform, Fire Service uniform, and any other official New Zealand agency uniform.
 A Government agency may stipulate that no medals or ribbons are be worn on their uniform.
 However, a Government agency may not stipulate that only their own Long Service and Good Conduct Medal be worn on their uniform.

-No person, with the exception of a direct descendant of a deceased service man or woman, may wear medals which have not been awarded to him or her personally.
+No person may wear medals which have not been awarded to him or her personally, aside from the exceptions for specific occasions discussed in the 'Wearing of Medals by Family Members' section above.
 This also applies to the wearing of miniature medals and medal ribbons.
 In addition, no person may wear a medal or decoration awarded to them by a foreign government unless it has been approved for wear by the Sovereign.
 The Military Decorations and Distinctive Badges Act 1918 and the Military Decorations and Distinctive Badges Amendment Act 1974 refer.

 The award of official Government medals for acts of bravery and self- sacrifice in saving life is only relatively recent.
 Prior to the introduction of medals such as the Albert and George medals, it was left to private organisations to honour those who risked their lives to save others.
 Many organisations such as the Royal Humane Society, the Royal National Lifeboat Institution, Order of St John and Lloyds of London as well as cities and both private and public companies struck and issued lifesaving medals.
 British lifesaving medals were awarded to New Zealanders until 1998 when a specific range of New Zealand Bravery Awards designed to recognise both military and civilian personnel was instituted.
 Some organisations such as the Royal Humane Society and Order of St John still continue to issue lifesaving medals in their own right.
 Medals issued by the British or New Zealand Governments for saving life are assigned a place in the New Zealand Order of Wear and are to be worn with other Honours, Decorations and Medals on the left breast.
 All other lifesaving medals are to be worn on the right breast.